 - Each of the three one-day workshops will consist of one-hour plenary sessions separated by one-hour breaks during which participants may join break-out groups to continue the discussion of a particular presentation or to prepare workshop outputs. - Each day will start at noon, New Zealand time, and conclude at noon, US Mountain time, so as to accommodate participation across time zones.
-We encourage participants to join at least two one-hour sessions and preferably more. - Presenters will provide their paper/presentation in advance, give a 10-minute overview during the session, and be available to discuss their paper later in the session and in the succeeding break period. - Remote participation in the workshop will use the BlueJeans video web app. - Only registered participants will have access to the online seminars and workshop sessions during the workshop. - Registration and abstract submission will close on 30th September.
+We encourage participants to join at least two one-hour sessions and preferably more. - Presenters will provide their paper/presentation in advance, give a 10-minute overview during the session, and be available to discuss their paper later in the session and in the succeeding break period. - Remote participation in the workshop will use MS Teams and BlueJeans. - Only registered participants will have access to the online seminars and workshop sessions during the workshop. - For access to the first webinar, please register by 20th October.